franks42/clj.security.message-digest/README.md

 # clj.security.message-digest

+# !!
+STILL EARLY BETA...
+PLS STAY AWAY FROM THIS CODE FOR YOUR OWN GOOD !!

 A functional clojure library for the creation of secure hashes, i.e. message digests, thru the one-way functions known by the names of MD5, SHA-1, SHA-256, SHA-512, etc.
 Under the covers, the java.security.MessageDigest library is used.